 She was writing 102 years after the event.
 Joshua Hempsted, writing at the time, was more laconic.
 His entry for March 8 1756 reads:

-Mond 8 fair and windy.
+Mond 8 fair & windy.
 I was at home all Day.
-I fitted my New Tongtree and Axletree togather.
-Ms Swetland was taken wth the numbpalsie last night and Speechless.
-Colln Washington is Returned from Boston and gone to Long Island Powerss Sloop and 2 Boats to carry 6 horses and his Rtenue all bound to virgenia. he hath been to advise or be Directed by Governer Shirley who is chief General of the american forcesan Infant of Amos Chesebroughs buryed.
+I fitted my New Tongtree & Axletree togather.
+Ms Swetland was taken wth the numbpalsie last night & Speechless.
+Colln Washington is Returned from Boston & gone to Long Island Powerss Sloop & 2 Boats to carry 6 horses & his Rtenue all bound to virgenia. he hath been to advise or be Directed by Governer Shirley who is chief General of the american forcesan Infant of Amos Chesebroughs buryed.

 Washington made a another visit to this city 20 years later on April 9, 1776, when he was commander of the American forces in rebellion against the British.
 This time he was journeying from Boston to New York.
 He stayed at the Shaw-Perkins mansion, which unlike the Red Lion inn, is still standing.